National Historic Vehicle Register

 Explore a rotating collection of culturally significant vehicles from the National Historic Vehicle Register, powered by the Hagerty Drivers Foundation, at Henry Ford Museum of American Innovation.

 The National Historic Vehicle Register was created in 2013 in partnership with the U.S. Department of the Interior’s Historic American Engineering Record.
 The register is a thorough record of the nation’s most significant vehicles based on the association of four criteria at a national, regional or local level.
-Archived in the Historic American Engineering Record at the Library of Congress to ensure the perpetuity of our automotive past, the register is comprised of four major components:
+Archived in the Historic American Engineering Record at the Library of Congress to ensure the perpetuity of our automotive past, the register has four major components:

 - Written histories detailing significant provenance and condition